-In New England, when there was less competition, it took quite a bit to get noticed by hosts at the likes of Mohegan Sun & Foxwoods.
-In 2018, eight casinos in New England will be waging all out war for the high-rollers.
+In New England, it takes quite a bit to get noticed by hosts.
+However, with increased competition, the nine New England casinos might provide easier access.
 This may be good for mid-rollers, because with more competition comes a trickle-down effect, meaning hosts may be available for more than just the “whales.”
 That is when New England will show if casino saturation is beginning to happen or not.

 Remember, it doesn’t cost anything to ask to see a host and question your status.
 Ask what you can do to raise your status, or what your previous visits have done to diminish your status.
 You may find that “no gambling days” when you used comps for dining without playing, or stopping to swipe at the kiosk brought your ADT down.